nickjj/orats/README.md

 `orats new myapp --pg-password <development postgres db password>`

+Towards the end of the run you might get prompted for a sudo password if you have not skipped installing the ansible roles from the galaxy.
+It will only try to use sudo if it fails with a permission error first.

+You can also provide a `--sudo-password=foo` flag to set your password so orats can finish without any user input.

 #### What's with the services directory?

 It is just a naming convention that I like to apply, you can name it whatever you want later or remove it with a flag.
 My thought